Here's a beautiful 10-foot dinghy or daysailer that slots between our 7'9" Eastport Pram and the 11'7" Passagemaker Dinghy.

 We can custom build to any design - for example those by Iain Oughtred, David Payne, Paul Gartside, John Welsford, Mark Bowdidge, Francois Vivier, Atkin , Bolger B&B etc.

-We are a small team of Australian wooden boat builders based in Kettering Tasmania, and are the sole Australian agents for Swallow Boats (UK) including the BayRaider, the Australian importer and re-seller of the world renowned Bruynzeel BS1088 Gaboon Marine Plywood (Lloyds certified), Barton Marine products (UK) and Australian agent for Chesapeake Light Craft wooden kit boats (USA).
+We are a small team of Australian wooden boat builders based in Kettering Tasmania, and are the sole Australian and New Zealand agents for both Chesapeake Light Craft wooden kit boats and Grain Surfboard kits (USA), the Australian importer and re-seller of the world renowned Bruynzeel BS1088 Gaboon Marine Plywood (Lloyds certified), and Barton Marine products (UK).
 Denman Marine are proud builders of Wooden Boats in Australia.